-Unless this is your very first rodeo with the snow (and if it is, no judgment: that's what we're here for) you know that layering is the key to keeping warm when temperatures grow cold.
+Unless this is your very first rodeo with the snow (and if it is, no judgment: that's what we're here for), you know that layering is the key to keeping warm when temperatures grow cold.
 From men's long underwear to men's flannel shirts and beyond, the fall and winter season presents a veritable smorgasbord of layering options.

-But once those truly frigid temperatures—and the wind, rain and snow that may accompany them—have arrived, you should have a proper down jacket or parka ready to go.
+But once those truly frigid temperatures—and the wind, rain, and snow that may accompany them—have arrived, you should have a proper down jacket or parka ready to go.
 The question of which will be the better choice may be answered by the immediate state of the weather.
-Men's down jackets, which derive their warmth from pockets of heat trapping down feathers, work best as an insulator on cold but dry days.
+Men's down jackets, which derive their warmth from pockets of heat-trapping down feathers, work best as an insulator on cold but dry days.

 Parkas, which are sometimes waterproof and often feature large hoods, are made to better handle wet, windy, or stormy situations.
 In a pinch, though, a down jacket does also protect against the winter elements, whether it’s freezing rain, snow, or just some nasty wind.
 Get yourself a few winter jackets that you can choose from during the cold-weather months, this way, you’ll have the right jacket for every weather forecast—and jackets to wear with different outfits, too.

 Lastly, don't forget about the humble scarf.
 It may lack the technical wizardry of modern heat-trapping fabrics and technology, but wrapping a simple wool scarf around your neck remains an effective way to guard against wind and cold.
 On that same note, a wool men's winter hat and insulated gloves are two great final pieces to ensure that you have a toasty-warm winter.